ArturIvanichyk/epam_winter2021_project/README.md

 ***
 ### Start using the application

-Python3 must already be installed
+Python must already be installed
 ***
 ### Deployment